 Urine

-Often longer window, useful for searching recent or prolonged history depending on the substance.
+Often longer window, useful for detecting a recent or extended history depending on the substance.

 Saliva

-Shorter window, suitable for recent use, roadside checks, and high-risk posts.
+Shorter window, suited for recent use, roadside checks, and high-risk posts.

 Hair